Horse head mask: Users

 Some YouTube video contributors have chosen the horse head mask as their trademark, including Sir Sebastian of "Sir Sebastian's Candy Corner," a candy and chocolate reviewer, as well as a Berlin street performer, "The Neigh Kid Horse," who has been photographed by hundreds of amateur and professional photographers, and who is known for only wearing the mask and his underwear.

 Unicorn head mask

 Distinctly horselike unicorn head masks are also sold by Archie McPhee and others.
 They have been used by Arizona State Sun Devils fans as part of attempts to distract opposing free throw shooters.

 Antecedents

 Although the modern horse head mask meme began with the Archie McPhee rubber mask in 2003, there have been earlier antecedents.
 In 1997, the British satirical news miniseries Brass Eye briefly showed a horse head mask in the second episode titled "Drugs".

+In 2001 it appeared in the music video for "Crying at the Discoteque" by Swedish pop group Alcazar, among other animal masks.